navee042/AUTO-WT-TOOL/README.md

 1.Clone the repository or copy the code into your local environment.

-2. Install the required dependencies as mentioned in the Prerequisites section.
+2.Install the required dependencies as mentioned in the Prerequisites section.

 3.Open a terminal or command prompt and navigate to the directory where the Python file is located.